 Requirements to Relocate

 Relocation is obtained in one of two ways: either the non-moving parent gives permission for the moving parent to move with the minor child and a long distance time sharing plan is established, or the moving parent files a Petition for Relocation with the courts.
 If you are the parent seeking permission to relocate with the minor child it is important to follow specific guidelines in Florida Statute 61.13001 specifically.
 Petitions for Relocation must follow a certain form or they risk being thrown out but the judge.
 Attorney Jennifer T. Dane is experienced in helping parents successfully relocate with their minor children.
-If you want answers to your relocation questions, call Winter Park attorney Jennifer Dane for a free consultation today.
+If you want answers to your relocation questions, call Winter Park attorney Jennifer Dane for a confidential consultation today.

 In order to build a strong case to support your relocation look closely at what the courts use to determine if the move is in the child’s best interest, specifically: